ashishp91/blog/content/posts/system-design/cap-theorem.md

 Updates on the Asia servers are now not synced to Americas and Europe servers.
 What do you do to resolve this ?

-Looking at the business use case we can speculate that there is no need for watch count to be most up to date all the time.
-If the watch count is inconsistent for a period of time then it'll not do any harm.
+Looking at the business use case we can speculate that there is no need for watch count to be most up to date all the time. *If the watch count is inconsistent for a period of time it won't do any harm.*

-*This leads us to choose Availability over Consistency.* We'll allow watchers to be updated for Asia servers and the rest of the servers.
+**This leads us to choose Availability over Consistency.**

+We'll allow watchers to be updated for Asia servers and the rest of the servers.
 This will cause the total watchers to be inconsistent but that's OK.

 ![AP system](/system-design/cap-theorem/ap-system.png)